 Requirements to make money with blogging

 Before you can start to rake in £1,000s, you will need to buy a domain and hosting.
-While a free blog would appear to be more enticing in the beginning, these do not allow you to make money as a blogger.
+While a free blog would appear to be more enticing in the beginning, free blogs do not allow you to make money as a blogger.
 Hence, a self-hosted blog is crucial and my free guide shows you how you can set this up with little effort and money.

-Secondly, be aware that blogging takes time.
+Secondly, be aware that making money as a blogger takes time.
 And becoming successful takes even longer.
 How do bloggers get paid is a good question.
 Making money with blogging starts with a lot of work.
 You will need to choose a theme, develop a brand, write the first posts, etc. Once this is done, there is more work.
 You will need to spend time on search engine optimisation (SEO) and marketing.
-The good point about this is that once you are good to go, blogging becomes considerably less effort.
+The good point about this is that once you are good to go, making money with blogging is easy.

 In terms of profit, it may take a long time until you reach your target.
 Monethalia started out with the modest goal to recuperate the hosting and domain cost within the year.
 I have already surpassed this after five months, but I still think you should be prepared to work for free for half a year.
 It is always better to be cautious than having unrealistic expectations.

-Running adverts on your blog is unlikely to make you rich.
+Running adverts on your blog is unlikely to make much money.
 In fact, advertising income can be quite pitiful for new bloggers.
 So far, Monethalia has made ~£4 revenue from Google Adsense which comes to just over a pound per month.
 If I plastered ads all over the place, I would certainly earn more.
 However, this would also negatively affect the user experience.
 Imagine four or five pop-ups appearing while you are reading this sentence.
 You would not like this and neither would I!
 This is why my advert income is so low: the benefits do not outweigh the drawbacks.